"You look very nice."

 16 little words that are hugely profound.

-I began to think about all the missed opportunities I've had to say something nice to someone, to lift someone up, to encourage, to help...to heal.
+I began to think about all the missed opportunities I've had to give a quick compliment, to say something nice to someone, to lift someone up, to encourage, to help...to heal.
 The reasons for letting the moment pass probably seemed good at the time.

 We will almost certainly make good use of our time.